-(a) Number of higher education providers in 2016.
-Data for 2017 was not available at the time of writing.
+Number of higher education providers in 2017.
+This is the most recent data available at the time of writing.

-(c) Includes students enrolled with Australian providers operating overseas (NCVER 2018).
+Includes students enrolled with Australian providers operating overseas (NCVER 2020).

-(d) Students as a proportion of all higher education student enrolments in 2017 (DET 2018).
+Students as a proportion of all higher education student enrolments in 2019 (DESE 2019).

-In 2015, Australia ranked seventh out of 36 Organisation for Economic Co-operation and Development (OECD) countries for the proportion of those aged 25–64 having a tertiary education (OECD 2016a).
+In 2019 (or latest available year), Australia ranked 8th highest out of 37 Organisation for Economic Co-operation and Development (OECD) countries for the proportion of those aged 25–34 having a tertiary education (OECD 2021).

-The OECD defines tertiary education as having an International Standard Classification of Education of 5 or above (OECD 2016a).
+The OECD defines tertiary education as having an International Standard Classification of Education of 5 or above (OECD 2017).
 In Australia, this means tertiary education comprises qualifications at Diploma level or above (UNESCO 2019).
-According to the OECD, Australia (43%) ranked below Canada (55%), the United States (45%), and the United Kingdom (44%), but above the OECD average (36%) (Figure 2).
+According to the OECD, Australia (53%) ranked below South Korea (70%) and Canada (63%), but above the United Kingdom (52%), United States (50%), and the OECD average (45%) (Figure 2).

 Participation in STEM fields

-In 2018, of students aged 15–64 who were studying for a non-school qualification, 20% were studying in science, technology, engineering and mathematics (STEM) fields (down from 22% in 2008).
-A greater proportion of males (33%) were studying STEM than females (10%).
-Between 2008 and 2018, the proportion of males studying for a non-school STEM qualification decreased by 1.5 percentage points, while the proportion of females increased by half a percentage point.
+In 2020, of students aged 15–64 who were studying for a non-school qualification, 20% were studying in science, technology, engineering and mathematics (STEM) fields (the same proportion as 2011) (see glossary for definition).
+Between 2011 and 2020, the proportion of males studying for a non-school STEM qualification was stable, while the proportion of females increased by 1 percentage point.

 For more information on non-school education, see: